 Prince George, Princess Charlotte, and Prince Louis don’t really live average lives.
 Their parents try to keep their routines as normal as possible, but when you’re in line for the British throne, you just don’t live life like everyone else.
 There are some very specific rules that these kids have to follow that most kids their age don’t.

-What does this all mean for Meghan and Harry’s baby?
-Will he have to follow all the same rules as George, Charlotte, and Louis?
+What does this all mean for Archie, or for Princess Eugenie’s new baby?
+Will they have to follow all the same rules as George, Charlotte, and Louis?
 Keep reading to find out.

 Meet The Royal Family

 First of all, before we start talking about rules, let’s meet the royal family.
 Of course, there’s Prince William on the right there.
 He is the son of Princess Diana and Prince Charles.
 He married Kate Middleton, who’s sitting on the left side of this photo.

 Kate is holding their youngest son, Louis, who was born on April 23rd, 2018.
 Next to her is Charlotte, their daughter, who was born in 2015.
 Their eldest son, George, was born in 2013.

 Do you know the famous wave that all of the members of the royal family have to master?
 Well, the kids of the royal family have to master it too.
 You keep your hand straight and twist your wrist ever so slightly.

 Both George and Charlotte seem to have the wave down pat.
 Next, it will be Louis’ turn to learn the wave.
 Then Meghan and Harry’s baby will have to learn how to salute us all.

 Christmas Must Be Spent With The Royal Family